 The winter months bring a chilly aspect to your day, but in the run up to Christmas there’s always markets to enjoy, even the occasional ice rink proudly set up in random streets.

 Amsterdam Cruise Hotels

-There are hundreds of hotel options in Amsterdam, but we’ve noted some below that are all within a maximum 20-minutes walking distance of the cruise terminal.
+There are hundreds of hotel options in Amsterdam near the cruise port, but we’ve noted some below that are all within a maximum 20-minutes walking distance of the cruise terminal.
 They’re centrally located, so everything is easily accessible.

 If you take the bottom of Damrak as your starting point (opposite Central Station) you’d keep right on Prins Hendrikkade before crossing at Oderbrug, going under the bridge and then turning right onto De Ruijterkade – from here it’s a straight walk and you’ll see your ship.